Hypercubers/hypercubing.xyz/docs/theory/grip-theory/slightly-wrong.md

 - The **grip signature** of a piece is the status of each grip.
 In particular, the **current grip signature** of a piece is its grip signature in whatever state the puzzle is in right now.
 As a piece moves around, its current grip signature changes.
 - In casual conversation, we say that a piece **has** a grip if that grip is active for the piece.
 - The **solved grip signature** or **initial grip signature** of a piece is the grip signature it in its solved position.
-- A **puzzle** is defined by a grip group (e.g., rotations of a cube), a set of axes that are permuted by a grip group (e.g., faces of a cube), and a set of pieces.
+- A **puzzle** is defined by a grip group (e.g., rotations of a cube), a set of axes that are permuted[^acted-on] by a grip group (e.g., faces of a cube), and a set of pieces.
 Each piece is defined by its initial grip signature, which dictates how it moves around.
 - A **puzzle state** is just an attitude for each piece.
 - The current grip signature of each piece can be determined by transforming each member of its initial grip set by the current attitude of the piece.
 - To apply a twist to a puzzle: take all the pieces that are active on that grip and update each piece's attitude by composing it with the twist rotation.
 In other words: rotate all the pieces on that grip.